lankahsu520/HelperX/helper_MatterController-chip-tool.md

 Usage:
    pairing onnetwork node-id setup-pin-code [--paa-trust-store-path] [--cd-trust-store-path] [--commissioner-name] [--commissioner-nodeid] [--use-max-sized-certs] [--only-allow-trusted-cd-keys] [--dac-revocation-set-path] [--trace_file] [--trace_log] [--trace_decode] [--trace-to] [--ble-adapter] [--storage-directory] [--commissioner-vendor-id] [--bypass-attestation-verifier] [--case-auth-tags] [--icd-registration] [--icd-check-in-nodeid] [--icd-monitored-subject] [--icd-client-type] [--icd-symmetric-key] [--icd-stay-active-duration] [--skip-commissioning-complete] [--pase-only] [--country-code] [--time-zone] [--dst-offset] [--timeout]

+[--paa-trust-store-path]:
+  Path to directory holding PAA certificate information.
+Can be absolute or relative to the current working directory.

+[--cd-trust-store-path]:
+  Path to directory holding CD certificate information.
+Can be absolute or relative to the current working directory.

+[--commissioner-name]:
+  Name of fabric to use.
+Valid values are "alpha", "beta", "gamma", and integers greater than or equal to 4.
+The default if not specified is "alpha".

+[--commissioner-nodeid]:
+  The node id to use for chip-tool.
+If not provided, kTestControllerNodeId (112233, 0x1B669) will be used.

+[--use-max-sized-certs]:
+  Maximize the size of operational certificates.
+If not provided or 0 ("false"), normally sized operational certificates are generated.

+[--only-allow-trusted-cd-keys]:
+  Only allow trusted CD verifying keys (disallow test keys).
+If not provided or 0 ("false"), untrusted CD verifying keys are allowed.
+If 1 ("true"), test keys are disallowed.

+[--dac-revocation-set-path]:
+  Path to JSON file containing the device attestation revocation set.
+This argument caches the path to the revocation set.
+Once set, this will be used by all commands in interactive mode.

+[--trace-to]:
+  Trace destinations, comma-separated (json:log, json:<path>, perfetto, perfetto:<path>)

+[--storage-directory]:
+  Directory to place chip-tool's storage files in.
+Defaults to $TMPDIR, with fallback to /tmp

+[--commissioner-vendor-id]:
+  The vendor id to use for chip-tool.
+If not provided, chip::VendorId::TestVendor1 (65521, 0xFFF1) will be used.

+[--bypass-attestation-verifier]:
+  Bypass the attestation verifier.
+If not provided or false, the attestation verifier is not bypassed.
+If true, the commissioning will continue in case of attestation verification failure.

+[--case-auth-tags]:
+  The CATs to be encoded in the NOC sent to the commissionee

+[--icd-registration]:
+  Whether to register for check-ins from ICDs during commissioning.
+Default: false

+[--icd-check-in-nodeid]:
+  The check-in node id for the ICD, default: node id of the commissioner.

+[--icd-monitored-subject]:
+  The monitored subject of the ICD, default: The node id used for icd-check-in-nodeid.

+[--icd-client-type]:
+  The ClientType of the client registering, default: Permanent client - 0

+[--icd-symmetric-key]:
+  The 16 bytes ICD symmetric key, default: randomly generated.

+[--icd-stay-active-duration]:
+  If set, a LIT ICD that is commissioned will be requested to stay active for this many milliseconds

+[--country-code]:
+  Country code to use to set the Basic Information cluster's Location attribute

+[--time-zone]:
+  TimeZone list to use when setting Time Synchronization cluster's TimeZone attribute

+[--dst-offset]:
+  DSTOffset list to use when setting Time Synchronization cluster's DSTOffset attribute

 >>> pairing onnetwork 1 20231206
 ```

+#### [⚑] pairing onnetwork-short

 #### [✔] pairing onnetwork-long